There’s never been a more competitive market in Guelph. Ever. And there is a dramatic shortage of Guelph houses for sale.

 Moving to that area could be easy, or a challenge.
 Things like available listings, price points and homes styles are all major factors in determining a neighbourhood move.
 As an example, a house in Clairfields is not the same as a home in downtown Guelph.
 Prices may be similar, but downtown Guelph homes for sale may be fewer!

 Contact us if you are considering such a move- we know our Guelph neighbourhoods!

 Your priorities have changed

-You wanted to be close to the West End Rec Centre when your kids were taking swimming lessons, but they’re 14 now.
-You wanted to live close to the Guelph General Hospital when you worked there, but you have a different job now.
+The West End Rec Centre was great when your kids were taking swimming lessons, but they’re 14 now.
+Guelph General Hospital proximity was great when you worked there, but you have a different job now.

-Many homeowners bought their current house to meet a goal of a specific time in their life, but now that this has changed, you don’t need to be in that location for a specific reason.
-Now, you want to live closer to downtown, closer to the highway, or closer to a Guelph Public Library branch.
+Many homeowners had a motivation at a specific life moment.
+However, now this has changed and you don’t need to be in that location for a specific reason.
+As a result, you want to live closer to downtown, the highway, or a Guelph Public Library branch.

 You just want a change- and there’s nothing wrong with that!

 Sometimes a homeowner just wants a change: new surroundings, a fresh start.
 Who says you need a “practical” reason to sell?
 If you’re looking to get into a new home just because you feel like it, that’s your choice.
 In fact, that may be the best reason of all to sell.
 You may simply want to move.

 We’re noticing a trend.
 Guelph home sellers are deciding to sell in Guelph and move to smaller urban markets.
 These are smaller Ontario towns of 30,000 people, as well as Atlantic Canada.
 Both of these options are popular these days!